leilaouahrani/The-English-Short-Answer-Grader-For-VLE/README.md

-# Arabic-Short-Answer-Grader-For-VLE
+# The English-Short-Answer-Grader-For-VLE

-The Arabic Short Answer Grader For Virtual Learning Environment using Arabic NLP Computation
+The English Short Answer Grader For Virtual Learning Environment using English NLP Computation
                                     Version 1.0

 =======================